Correlation Between George Weston and Loblaw Companies

 Strong

-Over the last 90 days Loblaw Companies Limited has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Loblaw Companies Limited are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
 In spite of very healthy basic indicators, Loblaw Companies is not utilizing all of its potentials.
 The recent stock price disarray, may contribute to short-term losses for the investors.

 George Weston and Loblaw Companies Volatility Contrast